nidhidew/DSA/3.1 Arrays_easy/imp_note.md

 }
 ```
 similar can be try for other logics like,second largest/smallest etc.
+{
+    if traverse start from i=0 then assume largest/second largest/smallest = -1
+    if traverse start from i=1 then assume largest/second largest/smallest = arr[0]
+}

 * iteration means how many time loop will run